Nextiva / Blog / VoIP

 10. CallHippo

-CallHippo offers an IVR system as part of their office phone system and call center software packages.
-Their IVR software includes both single-level and multi-level systems.
+CallHippo offers an IVR system as part of its office phone system and call center software packages.
+Their IVR solution includes both single-level and multi-level systems.
 Features of CallHippo’s IVR include 24/7 support through recorded messages, categorized menus with submenus for navigation, and real-time call recording for quality maintenance.

 Features